 - Killed or inactivated vaccines may be administered; however, the response to such vaccines cannot be predicted

-- Injection may result in dermal and/or subdermal changes forming depressions in the skin at injection site; to minimize incidence of dermal and subdermal atrophy, care must be exercised not to exceed recommended doses in injections; avoid injection into deltoid muscle due to high incidence of subcutaneous atrophy
+- The injection may result in dermal and/or subdermal changes forming depressions in the skin at the injection site; to minimize the incidence of dermal and subdermal atrophy, care must be exercised not to exceed recommended doses in injections; avoid injection into deltoid muscle due to high incidence of subcutaneous atrophy

 - Increased dosage of rapidly acting corticosteroids indicated in patients on corticosteroid therapy subjected to any unusual stress before, during, and after the stressful situation